 Graduate is correctly used in the active voice: She graduated from high school.
 It is correct, but unnecessary, to use the passive voice: He was graduated from high school.
-Do not, however, drop from: John Adams graduated from Harvard.
+Do not, however, drop the word from: John Adams graduated from Harvard.
 Not: John Adams graduated Harvard.

-half day, half-day (adj.)
+half day, half-day